 Client-agency conflict happens.
 The process of problem solving and conflict resolution can feel like tricky territory.
 The goal to produce innovative solutions and stronger relationships keep teams focused on potential positive outcomes.

 3. DIY or Pro?

 Sometimes it’s fun to take on a summer DIY project.
-Or at least we think it is!
-More often than not, we (ahem, I) start something and then realize that it’s better to hire a professional.
+More often than not, we (ahem, I) start something and then realize that it’s may be better to hire the professional.

 Engaging a qualified advertising industry consultant to facilitate a client-agency performance review sounds a bit intimidating.
 We don’t want to fix what we don’t think is broken.
 Or invite an outsider in.
-Yet facilitated client-advertising agency evaluation is needed to produce better outcomes, good for both parties.
+Yet facilitated client-advertising agency team evaluation is often needed to produce better outcomes, good for both parties.
 A client-agency relationship review requires trust, good judgement, external perspective and a measure of creativity for proposed changes to stick.
 Proven turnkey processes also make it painless.
-And those client-agency compensation issues that feel a bit too thorny to get into are a bit like my summer rose garden; they too need our attention for things to thrive.
+And those thorny client-agency compensation issues may feel uncomfortable to get into.
+They are a bit like my summer rose garden; they need our attention for things to grow and thrive.